bluealloy/revm/README.md

 Here is list of things that i would like to use as guide in this project:
 - **EVM compatibility and stability** - this goes without saying but it is nice to put it here.
 In blockchain industry, stability is most desired attribute of any system.
-- **Speed** - is one of the most important things and most decision are made to complement this.
+- **Speed** - is one of the most important things and most decisions are made to complement this.
-- **Simplicity** - simplification of internals so that it can be easily understood and extended, and interface that can be easily used or integrated into other project.
+- **Simplicity** - simplification of internals so that it can be easily understood and extended, and interface that can be easily used or integrated into other projects.
 - **interfacing** - `[no_std]` so that it can be used as wasm lib and integrate with JavaScript and cpp binding if needed.